 Hold on, though!
 There’s that another point I alluded to before.
 In the video, Marques also mentions that the OnePlus 3 is possibly the fastest Android device he has ever used.
 Now while the 1080p screen and the blazingly fast Snapdragon 820 does help, we have seen the same combo fare quite badly in the Mi5 when it comes to multitasking.
 The 6Gb RAM and the stock Android OS does play their part in here and as has always been true for the Linux kernel- “Free RAM is wasted RAM“.

 But all of these are extreme use cases and for a regular user, the 6GB of RAM would rarely make any sense.
-In fact as recent reports show, most general consumers do not really care about the internals of their devices.
-For those who do, we have mentioned a few fringe cases where this 6 GB RAM might come in useful
+In fact, as recent reports show that most general consumers do not really care about the internals of their devices.
+For those who do, we have mentioned a few fringe cases where this 6 GB RAM might come in useful.